 Head over to Partner’s Trust for all the photos and details about the house, which is listed by Jerry Current for $2.099 million (but is already pending).
 Thanks to Deidre for telling me about the project!

-My weekly newsletter goes out later today, so sign up here or use the form below if you want to be included.
+My weekly newsletter goes out later today, so be sure to sign up if you want to be included.
 You’ll get a confirmation email with a link to click that will complete your sign-up process, so watch for that.
 The newsletter is how I keep in touch with my readers and make sure you never miss anything.
 Hope to see you there!

 P.S.
 Visit Before & After to see more favorites, including…